usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 ## Software Libraries

 ### Microsoft .NET
-[IBI Group](https://www.ibigroup.com/) released an open-source .NET class library ([IBI.WZDx](https://github.com/ibi-group/IBI.WZDx)) that contains models and utitlies for producing and consuming Work Zone Data Exchange (WZDx) data feeds in .NET.
+[IBI Group](https://www.ibigroup.com/) released an open-source .NET class library ([IBI.WZDx](https://github.com/ibi-group/IBI.WZDx)) that contains models and utilities for producing and consuming Work Zone Data Exchange (WZDx) data feeds in .NET.
 The library is available as a public NuGet package hosted on nuget.org.
 Using the library can greatly reduce development effort for creating or reading a WZDx feed.
 See the [IBI.WZDx README](https://github.com/ibi-group/IBI.WZDx) for detailed usage information.